 *** Not Required But Nice to Have for Credentialing

-Don’t forget: It’s not just MD’s and DO’s who need to be credentialed!
-Any individual who signs off on any portion of any billing content must be credentialed!
-This means Nurse Practitioners and Physicians Assistants as well!
+Do not forget: It’s not just MDs and DOs who need to be credentialed.
+Any individual who signs off on any portion of any billing content must be credentialed.
+This means Nurse Practitioners and Physician’s Assistants as well.

-The next likely step after being fully credited is to pick the EHR your practice is going to use.
+The next likely step after being credentialed is to pick the EHR your practice is going to use.
 If you’ve chosen PrognoCIS to assist in the credentialing process, you might be pleased to find out we are also an award-winning EHR.
-There are many benefits to having your credentialing service provider and your EHR under the same roof as credentialing usually needs to be renewed every two to three years.
-Since your EHR is also in regular contact with the insurance providers you are connected with (for billing purposes), PrognoCIS would be able to alert you to the need for credential renewal and provide assistance along the process once again.
+There are many benefits to having your credentialing service provider and your EHR under the same roof.

-Whereas, if your credential service and your EHR were different companies, you would have to wait for notification from the provider, gather the identifying material, send it back to the provider and wait for them to process it—all while awaiting payment.
+If your credentialing service and your EHR are different companies, you have to wait for notification from the provider, gather the identifying material, send it back to the provider and wait for them to process it—all while awaiting payment.
 Make sure you are climbing the ladder to success.

 If you a Healthcare Provider who is tired & frustrated with dealing with all of the paperwork and processes to become in-network with insurance companies, Let our team of experts at PrognoCIS help you!